Vavassor/Make-Room/README.md

 - Momentjs

 Richmond Makers Forum is a facebook chat room.
-Being a contstant feed of information, memebers complain that once events scroll off the bottom of the fee they are hard to find again.
+Being a constant feed of information, members complain that once events scroll off the bottom of the fee they are hard to find again.

 They want a place where all events are collected in one spot.